Quantum computing for accelerating cross-correlations intensive applications in signal processing: Quantum Cross-correlations computation

 \section{Quantum Cross-correlations computation}

-Here we explain how to calculate the cross-correlation functions without the need of the FFTs.
+\fbox{\parbox{\linewidth}{\textbf{Theorem 3.1.
+Cross-Correlation algorithm.}\\ Let $x$ and $y$ be real and positive vectors of lenght $N$ and $M$, respectively.
+Assume we have 3 quantum registers, each composed of $\log N$ qubits.
+Then there exists a quantum algorithm of complexity $O(\sqrt{N})$ that encodes in a quantum register of $\log M$ qubits the angles $\theta_j$, such that $\sin^2 \theta_j=C_j$, where $C_j$ is the cross-correlation defined in \eqref{eq:CorssCorrelation}.}} Here we explain how to calculate the cross-correlation functions without the need of the FFTs.
 Consider two data arrays A and B of an even number $N$ of elements $\{x_j^A\}$ and $\{x_j^B\}$, respectively.
 Our goal is to achieve a protocol where we give as input the two strings A and B, and we get as output the cross-correlation elements $C_j=\sum_{\bar{\jmath}}x_{\bar{\jmath}\oplus j}^A x_{\bar{\jmath}}^B$.
 We do restrain our algorithm to the case where the elements $\{x_j\}$ of each string fulfill the following two constraints \begin{enumerate} \item $x_j\in \mathds{R}$, and $x_j\ge 0$, \item $\sum_{j=0}^{N-1}x_j=1$. \end{enumerate} Note these constraints can always be achieved by transforming input data $x_j'$ linearly, i.e. $x_j=a x_j'+b$ where $a$ and $b$ are chosen such that constraints 1 and 2 are fulfilled.
 Such scaling does not impact the topology of the resulting cross-correlation $C_j$, and $C_j$ can be easily scaled back accordingly.
 The quantum circuit is shown in Fig. \ref{fig:CrossCorrelation}.

 We need 4 sets of qubits.
 Two are meant for the arrays A and B, respectively, both of dimension $\log N$.
 One set of dimension $\log N$ is meant for the variable $\bar{\jmath}$ of the cross-correlations function.
 The last one is of dimension $\log M$, with $M$ even integer, where the cross-correlation function is calculated. $\log M$ is the number of digits of precision we calculate the amplitude of the cross-correlations function with.
 We do define the following operators: \begin{enumerate} \item $\mathcal{A}_A$ ($\mathcal{A}_B$) as the operator that encodes arrays A (B) inside the quantum computer, i.e. $\mathcal{A}_A\ket{0}^{\otimes \log N}=\sum_{j=0}^{N-1}\sqrt{x_j^A}\ket{j}$ ($\mathcal{A}_B\ket{0}^{\otimes\log N}=\sum_{j'=0}^{N-1}\sqrt{x_{j'}^B}\ket{j'}$) and $\mathcal{A}=I_{\text{var}}\otimes\mathcal{A}_A\otimes\mathcal{A}_B$. \item $S_0=I_{\text{var}}\otimes \left(I-2\ket{0}\bra{0}^{\otimes 2\log N}\right)_{AB}$, is the operator reversing the phase of the state $\ket{0}^{2\log N}_{AB}$, while leaving the other states unchanged. \item $S_{j_A\ominus j'_B=\bar{\jmath}_{\text{var}}}=I_{\text{var}AB}-2 \sum_{\bar{\jmath},j=0}^{N-1}\ket{\bar{\jmath},\bar{\jmath}\oplus j,\bar{\jmath}}\bra{\bar{\jmath},\bar{\jmath}\oplus j,\bar{\jmath}}_{\text{var}AB}$ reverses the phase of the states that fulfill the condition $j_A\ominus j'_B=\bar{\jmath}_{\text{var}}$. \item $Q=\mathcal{A} S_0 \mathcal{A}^{-1} S_{j_A\ominus j'_B=\bar{\jmath}_{\text{var}}}$, known as Grover operator. \end{enumerate} For simplicity we assume that the complexity of these operators is 1.
 In what follows we explain the algorithm in details.